 This dry brined turkey is coated in a blend of salt, herbs and spices, then roasted to golden brown perfection.
 A super easy method to put a beautiful and delicious holiday turkey on the table with minimal effort!

 The holidays are not complete without a turkey, and this dry brined turkey is simple to put together, but full of flavor.
-Serve your turkey with cranberry orange sauce and cornbread dressing for a memorable meal.
+Serve your turkey with cranberry orange sauce and Southern cornbread dressing for a memorable meal.

-I always recommend brining a turkey.
+I always recommend brining a Thanksgiving turkey.
 A good brine adds tons of flavors, and is the best way to keep a turkey from getting too dry.
 That being said, sometimes a wet brine can be a pain.
 You need to clear a huge space in your fridge and find a container big enough to hold the turkey and brine.
 This dry brined turkey has the same great flavors, with a lot less hassle.
 Simply rub the brine on your turkey, let it sit for a few days, and you’ll be ready to go.

 - The dry brine needs at least 2 1/2 days to do its job, so plan accordingly with your timing of purchasing a turkey.